-El Escocés Volante, the ‘Flying Scotsman’, is the winemaking company set up in Calatayud by Norrel Robertson MW who has been based there since 2003.
-Norrel has been able to work with individual growers for the last seven years to source high altitude, old vine blocks of exceptional quality and make wines with real character.
-The winery philosophy is to sustain the lifestyle of the local growers.
+El Escocés Volante, the ‘Flying Scotsman’, is the winemaking company set up in Calatayud by Norrel Robertson MW, who has been based there since 2003.
+Norrel has been able to work with individual growers to source high altitude, old vine blocks of exceptional quality and make wines with real character.
+Their philosophy is to sustain the lifestyle of the local growers.
 All fruit is hand-picked and selected to maintain the traditional methods of the Ribota valley and surrounding villages.
 Vines are only grubbed up when they become extremely unproductive and the growers have a positive replanting philosophy.

 The grapes were hand harvested between October 4th and 16th 2013, from old bush vines.
 The fruit was then crushed and destemmed, before temperature-controlled alcoholic fermentation took place in concrete vats, at to 25C for seven days.
 The must underwent bazuqeo, punchdown and delestage for colour and tannin extraction, followed by a short maceration.
 Only the free-run wine from pressing was used and it underwent full malolactic fermentation.
 Minimal fining and filtration was used.

 The chalk and clay soils are situated on the slopes of the Ribota valley of the Calatayud DO at an altitude of 700-900m above sea level.
-Free draining soils combined with minimal rainfall and significant differences in day and night time temperature gives rise to wines with excellent colour, aroma and distinctive varietal aromas.
+Free draining soils combined with minimal rainfall and significant differences in day and night time temperature gives rise to excellent colours, and distinctive varietal aromas.
 An average vine age of well over 45 years, combined with the unique microclimate has ensured great concentration of fruit from extremely small yields (circa 20hl/ha).

-This wine has been made as a bold, modern, fruit-driven expression of the Garnacha variety.
-Rich purple in colour, this wine has intense raspberry, cherry and prune flavours, with complex notes of spice and leather.
+This red has been made as a bold, modern, fruit-driven expression of the Garnacha variety.
+Rich purple in colour, it has intense raspberry, cherry and prune flavours, with complex notes of spice and leather.
 Full bodied with fine, soft tannins and well-balanced, the primary fruit gives way to a long, smooth, spicy finish.
 Perfect for chorizo/paprika-based dishes.